seriaati/source-code-translator/README.md

 # source-code-translator

-Python script to convert source code from Simplified Chinese to Traditional Chinese.
+Python script to translate source code from Simplified Chinese to Traditional Chinese.

 ## Usage